by Freddy Tran Nager, Founder of Atomic Tango + Professional Klout Abstainer…

 The game uses a secret algorithm that measures how much time you

-waste on invest in social networking, your number of fans/friends/followers on those platforms, their Klout scores, and how much you all repeat each other.
-I know, sounds like watching paint dry, grass grow, and continents drift.
+waste on invest in social networking, your number of fans/friends/followers on those platforms, their Klout scores, and how much all the participants repeat each other.
+Really.
+I know, that sounds like watching paint dry, grass grow, and continents drift.
 The secret algorithm then assigns each player a numerical rating.

 Who has the highest Klout score and is, by definition, the most influential person in the world?
 No, not the Dos Equis man.
 (That would be cool.)
 It’s Justin Bieber.
-Yes, really.
 Need I say more?
 The Bieb outranks President Obama, Rupert Murdoch, Oprah Winfrey, and all the VC’s in Silicon Valley who funded those social networks in the first place.
-All bow before him.
+All bow before the Bieb.

 In short, Klout measures whether you’re already a celebrity, or whether you have the time (or staff) to play around on social networks all day.
-If you’re a busy CEO who’s trying to actually run a major corporation or nonprofit organization, tough luck.
+If you’re a CEO or world leader who’s too busy to play because you’re running a major corporation or entire country, tough luck.
 According to Klout, you have no influence.

 The Marketers Fall For It